 For a complete list of what you could pay, see Cryptonit’s fees page.

-When you purchase Bitcoin on Cryptonit, you can have it sent to a specified digital wallet.
-This comes with a 0.001 BTC fee (about US$1), but there is no fee if you send the Bitcoin to a Cryptonit wallet.
+When you purchase bitcoin on Cryptonit, you can have it sent to a specified digital wallet.
+This comes with a 0.001 BTC fee (about US$1), but there is no fee if you send the bitcoin to another Cryptonit wallet.